-- 38. Analysis of VMS data for the Belgian fleet indicates that activity by beam trawlers is spread over a wide area encompassing the Southern North Sea, The English Channel, the Western Approaches, Celtic Sea and to the west of Denmark in the Central North Sea.
-Although Belgian beam trawling activity occurs within the study area, within the East Anglia ONE North offshore development area fishing levels are comparatively low (Figure A13.1.25 and Figure A13.1.26). - 39.
+- 35. Analysis of VMS data for the Belgian fleet indicates that activity by beam trawlers is spread over a wide area encompassing the Southern North Sea, The English Channel, the Western Approaches, Celtic Sea and to the west of Denmark in the Central North Sea.
+Although Belgian beam trawling activity occurs within the study area, within the Offshore development area fishing levels are comparatively low with highest fishing levels recorded to the south of the study area and into the English Channel (Figure A13.1.25 and Figure A13.1.26). - 36.
 The distribution of Belgian demersal otter trawling broadly reflects that of beam trawling but with a wider distribution of activity in the Central North Sea.
-In the study area, demersal otter trawling occurs at low levels, including within the East Anglia ONE North offshore development area (Figure A13.1.27 and Figure A13.1.28).
+In the study area, demersal otter trawling occurs at low levels, including within the Offshore development area (Figure A13.1.27 and Figure A13.1.28).

-Figure A13.1.25 Average Belgian VMS value (2010 to 2014) by beam trawls (ILVO, 2016)
+Figure A13.1.25 Average Belgian VMS value (2010 to 2014) by beam trawl (ILVO, 2016)